-.
 The Company's cash equivalents are carried at fair value (Level 1) as determined according to the fair value hierarchy described above.
-The carrying values of accounts receivable, funds receivable from payment partners, unbilled receivables, prepaid expenses, accounts payable, funds payable to customers and accrued expenses and other current liabilities approximate their respective fair values due to the short-term nature of these assets and liabilities.
+The Company's cash equivalents include money market funds, which are measured at fair value using the net asset value (NAV) per share practical expedient.
+The carrying values of accounts receivable, funds receivable from payment partners, unbilled receivables, prepaid expenses, accounts payable, funds payable to clients and accrued expenses and other current liabilities approximate their respective fair values due to the short-term nature of these assets and liabilities.
 The Company's contingent consideration are carried at fair value, determined using Level 3 inputs in the fair value hierarchy.